PaperAnalyticalDeviceND/pad-analytics/README.md

 A Python package for researchers to explore and analyze Paper Analytical Device (PAD) data, build machine learning models, and develop new analytical methods for pharmaceutical quality testing.

+## ⚠️ Security Notice

+This package currently uses Keras 2.14.0 which has a known security vulnerability (CVE-2024-55459).
+Until we upgrade to Keras 3.8.0+:
+- **DO NOT** use `keras.utils.get_file()` with untrusted URLs
+- If you must use it, add security measures to validate any downloaded files
+- Only download files from trusted sources

+See [Issue #2](https://github.com/PaperAnalyticalDeviceND/pad-ml-workflow-v2/issues/2) for more details.

 ## About PADs

 [Paper Analytical Devices (PADs)](https://padproject.nd.edu) are low-cost diagnostic tools designed to verify pharmaceutical authenticity in low-resource settings.
 When a dissolved drug sample is applied to a PAD card, it produces colorimetric patterns that can be analyzed to determine drug quality and composition.